We are ready for Winter 2021

 - Facilities: It’s not just theory.
 We have the space, the equipment and the technology for you to put theory into practice.
 And what you use in the classroom is what you’ll use on the job.

-- Accreditation: All three of our engineering technology programs have been accredited.
+- Accreditation: Our Civil Engineering Technology program has been accredited by Technology Accreditation Canada (TAC).
 This national accreditation ensures we continually deliver a curriculum that meets the profession’s approved national standards and criteria.
 And it means that your credentials as a graduate of our program are recognized across Canada and around the world.

 Hands-on, immersive learning